 VOLAR (Voluntarios Ahora en Raleigh)

 VOLAR is a Spanish language service program that bridges NC State to the local community, fosters cultural diversity, and challenges students with authentic linguistic practice.
-Our community partners include the Mexican Consulate General, Raleigh Parks and Recreation, the Clothing Ministry of Raleigh, the Family Resource Center of Raleigh, Urban Ministries Open Door Clinic and Wake County Schools.
+Our community partners include the Mexican Consulate General, the Guatemalan Consulate General, Raleigh Parks and Recreation, Urban Ministries Open Door Clinic and Wake Smiles.
 Since 2012, students participating in VOLAR have spent more than 1,500 hours volunteering.